This Vegetable Quiche is packed with plenty of vegetables and Swiss cheese too!

 - One 9-inch unbaked pie shell

 - Preheat the oven to 375°F.

 - Melt the butter in a nonstick skillet.
 Add the onions, garlic, and mushrooms to pan and cook 8 to 10 minutes or until soft.
-Add the flour, 1/2 teaspoon cayenne pepper, salt and basil to the pan and cook for an additional 3 to 5 minutes.
+Add the flour, salt, basil and cayenne to the pan and cook for an additional 3 to 5 minutes.
 Remove from heat and set aside.

 - In a large bowl, whisk the eggs with the half and half, 1 cup of the cheese and the carrots.
 Add the mushroom/onion mixture to the egg/cheese/carrot mixture and stir to combine.

 - Slice 5 asparagus spears into 1-inch to 2-inch pieces.
 Lay the asparagus pieces on the bottom of the pie shell.
 Pour the filling over the asparagus in the pie shell.

 - Place the pie pan on the cookie sheet and bake for 20 minutes.
 Remove from the oven.